Ernesto Cofiño

-Ernesto Cofiño (June 5, 1899 – October 17, 1991) was a Guatemalan physician.
+Ernesto Cofiño (June 5, 1899 – October 17, 1991) was a Guatemalan Catholic physician.
 He was a pioneer in pediatric research in Guatemala.
-He founded hospitals, was director of Caritas de Guatelama, and promoted youth development.
-Having died with a reputation for sanctity, his cause of beatification was granted a nihil obstat by the Congregation for the Causes of Saints on July 7, 2000.
+He founded hospitals, was director of Caritas de Guatemala, and promoted youth development.
+On December 14, 2023, Pope Francis approved Cofiño's practice of heroic virtues and declared him Venerable.

 Life and works

 Ernesto Guillermo Cofiño was born in Guatemala City on June 5, 1899.
 He married in 1933 Clemencia Samayoa Rubio, and raised five children.
 He lived as a widower for 25 years, helping raise 21 grandchildren.

 In 1919, he started his studies at the Faculty of Medicine of the University of Sorbonne, France.
 In 1929 he graduated as a surgeon.

 Cofiño was the first University Professor of Pediatrics in the Universidad de San Carlos de Guatemala medical school, where he taught for 24 years.
 He was a member of the American Academy of Pediatrics and the French Language Association of Pediatrics.

 He was involved in several medical positions.